zijun-zhao/deeplearning.ai/COMS4111/Lecture6_RelationalAlgebra.md

    * cartesian product: ⨯
    * rename: ρ
  * Relation has tupples.
 Each tupple is a set of names and values.
    * In SQL and RDB we call the relation as table, tupple as rows, attribute as columns.

+4. join⨝ in relational algebra
-A left join B = B left join A
+ * A left join B = B left join A
-2. Way of think about those **set diagram**
+5. Way of think about those **set diagram**
  - The cartesian product is all possible pairs of rows
  - The joins represent the subsets of the cartesian product

+6. Prodedural v.s. non Procedural
+ * Non procedural is also known as declarative: what output will be  without specifying how to do it
+7. **Pure languages**, the following three pure languages are **equivalent in computing power**
+ * Relational algebra
+ * Tuple relational calculus
+ * Domain relational calculus

 ## 5 Mar 2020

 1. Difference between **natural join**, **inner join** and **join** in **SQL**